MLondon1027/Boston_Area_Real_Estate/README.md

 # Real Estate Price Predictor
 The goal of this project was to predict real estate sales prices for houses located in Ames, Iowa between 2006-2010.
-I did visualization, feature engineering, and explored both linear and tree based regression models.
+I visualized the data, did feature engineering, and explored both linear and tree based regression models.

 # Background
 I have a background in several areas of the real estate sector, including developing, listing, and selling homes.
 The sale price of a home is difficult to predict and relies on much more than the typical features one would think of, such as size and location.
 These still remain important.
 However, there are other factors such as macroeconomic indicators and competing inventory factors that make it notoriously difficult to model home prices.
 In addition, real estate is valued at the micro level; each community places a different weight on each factor.